nginx/unit-docs/source/installation.rst

    $ go get unit.nginx.org/go

-That's it; now, you can :ref:`use it <configuration-external-go>` to run your Go apps on Unit.
+That's it; now, you can :ref:`use it <configuration-go>` to run your Go apps on Unit.

 .. _installation-nodejs-package: